guillochon/MOSFiT/docs/fitting.rst

 Restricting the data used
 =========================

 By default, ``MOSFiT`` will attempt to use all available data when fitting a model.
-If the user wishes, they can exclude specific instruments from the fit using the ``--exclude-instruments`` option, specific photometric bands using the ``--exclude-bands`` option, and specific sources of data (e.g. papers or surveys) using ``--exclude-sources``.
+If the user wishes, they can exclude specific instruments from the fit using the ``--exclude-instruments`` option, specific photometric bands using the ``--exclude-bands`` option, specific sources of data (e.g. papers or surveys) using ``--exclude-sources``, and particular wave bands via ``--exclude-kinds``.
 The source is specified using the source ID number, visible on the Open Astronomy Catalog page for each transient as well as in the input file.
 For example

 .. code-block:: bash